Nuvm/NANS/README.md

 ### Installation and Activation

+#### Note: This version of NCS is no longer in development.
+The new version can be found here: [https://github.com/bentenz5/NCS](https://github.com/bentenz5/NCS)

 NCS can be installed by visiting http://ncs.electricgaming.ga/new/#download and bookmarking the button there.

 ### What is NCS